 QEMS roles, responsibilities and authorities of Regional Hub personnel are summarized in Table 9-2 below.
-This information is kept current as per the Document and Records Control procedure (OP-05) and is communicated to staff as per the Communications procedure (OP-12).
+This information is kept current as per the Document

 Additional duties of employees are detailed in their job specifications and in the various QEMS programs and procedures that form, or are referenced in, this Operational Plan.